-What is a winding up petition by HMRC or creditor?
+Have you received a winding up petition from HMRC or other Creditor?

 This is by far the most serious action that can be taken against your company and it is often preceded by a statutory demand.
-So what can be done about it?
-Often the company has broken any trust the creditor had, payment deals have failed, cheques have bounced and generally, directors have not kept their word to pay.
-Even though your company may have tried very hard to meet payment deadlines, your customers have been slow to pay, or sales have been lower than planned.
+Often the company has broken any trust the creditor had and payment deals have failed.

-Recent case law indicates that there is a possibility that ANY payments from the company after a petition has been served will be voided in the event of a liquidation.
+ANY payments from the company after a petition has been served will be voided in the event of a liquidation.
 This means that legal advice, accountants advice, even wages, cannot be paid without a validation order.
 This will in effect stop the company from trading.
-See this page for details.

 Therefore it is vital to take action as soon as possible!
 There may still be time for a company voluntary arrangement if you act quickly – it could save your business.

-Process of issuing a winding up petition: Typically a creditor asks a solicitor to "wind the debtor company up” to recover debts, or to stop the company making its debts worse.
-This can be any creditor with debts over £750.
+Typically a creditor, most usually HMRC, asks a solicitor to make an application to the Court to “wind the debtor company up” to recover debts, or to stop the company making its debts worse.

-An application is made to the high court (PETITION) to ask the court to wind the company up.
-The process is a very legal and technical one but the main thing to remember is you must act as directors when a threat of a petition is received.
-YOU MUST ACT quickly or you could face possible personal liability for the debts.
+The process is a very legal and technical one but the main thing to remember is you MUST ACT as directors when a petition or threat of a petition is received.

 The Judge will hear the petition and if the company cannot pay and there is no evidence or defence that it can pay in the future then the Judge will issue a WINDING UP ORDER.
 Once this has happened the Official Receiver will start the process of liquidating the company.
 You MUST respond to any requests for information and records by the Official Receiver or an appointed liquidator.
 Failure to do so, is a criminal offence

-Once your company receives a petition there are now fewer options available;
+Once your company receives a petition you have fewer options available;

 It is almost impossible to put the company into creditors voluntary liquidation.